frhd143/GDA-1.0/README.md

 ## Description:
 This Python application crawls code review data through Gerrit REST API from Android, OpenStack, and Chromium platforms and visualizes it using Matplotlib.
 The user-friendly GUI built with Tkinter allows users to select the platform and time period for analysis.
+All the data is then saved in JSON file called data.JSON.
+All the graphs and chart are also exported and stored in the PDF_Files directory.

 The tool helps developers, project managers, and stakeholders to identify trends, patterns, and bottlenecks in their code review process, optimizing their workflow and improving efficiency.

 This open-source project is available on Github for contributions to its continuous improvement and expansion.

 The theme used for this application is developed by: https://github.com/rdbende/Azure-ttk-theme.git